Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Our Approach

 In the process of selection, not only the last action contributes to the reward, but all previous actions contribute.
-Therefore, the future total reward for each batch after each episode can be formalized as:
+Therefore, the future total reward $r'_{b}$ for each batch $b$ can be formalized as:

-where $\gamma$ is the reward discount factor, $r'_{b}$ is the future total reward for batch b, and $N$ is the number of batches in this episode.
+where $\gamma$ is the reward discount factor, and $N$ is the number of batches in this episode.

 \textbf{Optimization:} The selector is optimized based on actor-critic algorithm \cite{konda2000actor}.
 In each episode, the selector aims to maximize the expected total reward.
 Formally, the objective function is defined as: